google/model-viewer/test/fidelity/README.md

 other viewers, so many screenshots will exhibit hard dissimilarity around the edges.

-### Filament GLTF Viewer
+### Filament glTF Viewer

-Filament GLTF Viewer is relatively easy to stage.
+Filament glTF Viewer is relatively easy to stage.
 As of this writing, the default configuration of Filament's viewer is very similar to the defaults used in `<model-viewer>`.